amumu1843/Robust_Raw_Object_Detection/README.md

 - pengjingyang1 AT huawei DOT com
 - xurk AT mail DOT ustc DOT edu DOT cn

 Notice that if your submission file is too large to be attached to an email, please send the downloading link of your submission to organizers.
-Google Drive / Dropbox / Baidu Cloud Disk is recommand. **Make sure that the last modified time if before Sept.
+Google Drive / Dropbox / Baidu Cloud Disk is recommand. **Make sure that the last modified time is before Sept.
 1st, 2023.**

 ## 5. License